cosmicalduck/portfolio/README.md

 1. Install the necessary dependencies with `npm install`

-2. Start the development severver with  `npm start`
+2. Start the development server with  `npm start`

 3. In your browser, go to  http://localhost:3000 to view it in the browser to view it.